Accessible Wedding Venues: Complete Planning Guide - Cheese Wedding Cake Shop

 Don't forget to review the venue's internal navigation systems as well.

 You'll want marked pathways, proper lighting, and resting areas throughout the space.
-If your venue is spread across multiple levels or buildings, inquire about golf cart services or other transportation options to help guests move around comfortably during your celebration.
+If your venue spans multiple levels or buildings, consider inquiring about golf cart services or other transportation options to facilitate comfortable movement around during your celebration.

 Guest Mobility And Comfort